ahmadazharrivaldy/astro-modular/src/content/posts/renew-kubernetes-certificate/index.md

 targetKeyword: ""
 draft: false
 ---
-After you create a Kubernetes cluster, you must take care of the expiration date of the Kubernetes certificate, because if the certificate expires, communication between Kubernetes components or APIs will fail.
-The duration usually is 365 days.
+After you create a Kubernetes cluster, you must maintain expiration date of the Kubernetes certificate, because if the certificate expires, communication between Kubernetes components or APIs will fail.

 ## Backup Kubernetes Certificate